Montague Summers: Early life

 In 1899, Summers matriculated at Trinity College, Oxford.
 Although an avid reader and linguist, Summers neglected his university studies.
 In 1904 he received a fourth-class Bachelor of Arts (BA) degree in theology, promoted in 1906 to a Master of Arts (MA) degree, as per the custom of the University of Oxford.
 Summers continued his religious training at Lichfield Theological College with the intention of becoming a priest in the Church of England.

 Summers self-published his first book, Antinous and Other Poems, in 1907.
-Its contents reflected the influence of the literary Decadent movement while showcasing Summers's own preoccupations with pederasty, medievalism, Catholic liturgy, and the occult.
+Its contents reflected the influence of the Decadent movement while showcasing Summers's own preoccupations with pederasty, medievalism, Catholic liturgy, and the occult.
 Summers dedicated that book to the writer Jacques d'Adelswärd-Fersen, who was notorious for having been convicted years earlier by a court in Paris of "inciting minors to debauchery".

 Summers was ordained as deacon in 1908 by George Forrest Browne, the Bishop of Bristol.
 He was then appointed as curate in Bitton, near Bristol.
 The vicar of Bitton was the elderly Canon Ellacombe, who could provide Summers with little supervision or guidance.
 When a friend from Oxford, the poet J. Redwood Anderson, visited Summers at the Bitton vicarage, he found Summers "in a thoroughly neurotic state and exhibiting a morbid fascination with evil".
 Summers's brief curacy ended under a cloud and he never proceeded to higher orders in the Anglican Church, apparently because of rumours of his interest in Satanism and allegations of sexual impropriety with young boys.

 Summers's interest in Satanism probably derived in part from his reading of the works of the French writer Joris-Karl Huysmans, particularly the novel Là-bas (1891), which includes an account of a Black Mass.
 Summers himself later claimed in private conversation to have attended Black Masses in Bruges, Brighton, and London.
 Some of his former associates, including Redwood Anderson, claim that in his early years Summers conducted such ceremonies himself.

 According to the testimonies quoted by Gerard P. O'Sullivan, Summers and another clergyman, the Rev. Austin Nelson, were accused in 1908 of attempting to seduce a choirboy in Bath.
 Fearing that the police might question him, Summers fled to Antwerp, in Belgium.
 Summers was not prosecuted and he returned to England soon thereafter.